Provide Academic Support

 Many students, including some from underrepresented minorities struggle in STEM disciplines because of gaps in their academic preparation.
 Without assistance these deficits can be insurmountable.
 Institutions of higher education need to concern themselves not only with supporting the students that are already on their campuses, but also in strengthening the pipeline that brings students into STEM disciplines.

 Targeted outreach and recruitment activities can help institutions cultivate underrepresented minority students who are interested in science and math and might aspire to careers in these areas.
 Examples of the kinds of activities involved would be summer camps or programs in science, math and engineering for high school students; active engagement of faculty and graduate students in local K-12 schools to help spark students' interest and keep them interested; or bridge programs who help high school students adjust to the college experience.

-The Expanding Underrepresented Minority Participation report also suggests ways that institutions can better support the students they already have.
+The Expanding Underrepresented Minority Participation report ( This site may be offline. ) also suggests ways that institutions can better support the students they already have.

 "Institutions should develop bridging programs to enable students to matriculate along the STEM education curriculum.
 These programs include academic preparation, guidance from mentors on mastering the transition, the development of connections between programs, and financial support as necessary.
 Key transition points at which bridging can help include the transition from community colleges to four-year institutions, from undergraduate to graduate programs, and from master's to doctoral programs." - NAS, NAE, IM (2011) p.183-184